-Morgan Walsh, Founder
+Morgan Walsh, Co-Founder

 Morgan is an actor, writer, entrepreneur and mother of three living in Los Angeles.
 She has worked in film and television for over 20 years, most recently starring in BET’s Games People Play.
 She is the co-founder of 10th Avenue Tea, which in 2017 was awarded Most Innovative Product by Expo West.
-The idea for Gender Nation emerged in 2014, as Morgan connected with parents supporting LGBTQ+ youth in her community.
+The idea for Open Books emerged in 2014, as Morgan connected with parents supporting LGBTQ+ youth in her community.
 She believes – and the evidence shows – that exposure to inclusive and uplifting stories helps kids feel more seen and heard, minimizing bullying and fostering a better learning environment.

 Keiko Feldman, Co-Founder

 Before starting Juris Productions, a successful documentary production company, Keiko was an Emmy award-winning journalist and news producer.
 She has spent her professional life telling other people’s stories, and she knows that stories can open minds and change hearts.
 The stories in the pages of the affirming books Open Books delivers allow young readers to see themselves and love themselves for exactly who they are.
 Keiko has a non-binary child and a gay son.
 They serve as her daily inspiration for doing this work.